 As you’ve likely already read, on November 7th in Geneva Phillips Watches will auction off 43 unique timepieces of which one hundred percent of the proceeds will go to support research into Muscular Dystrophy.

 Harry Winston is contributing a unique version of the Ocean Dual Time Retrograde.
-Measuring 44.2 mm in diameter by 11.6 mm thick that white gold case features polished accents on the edges of the case, bezel, lugs, and crown.
+Measuring 44.2 mm in diameter by 11.6 mm thick white gold case features polished accents on the edges of the case, bezel, lugs, and crown.

-The dial has an array of functions including an excentered hour/minute display at 1 o’clock, a day/night indicator at 3 o’clock, a calendar aperture and a Shuriken power indicator, and a second-time zone with a retrograde 12-hour display.
+The dial has an array of functions including an off-center hour/minute display at 1 o’clock, a day/night indicator at 3 o’clock, a calendar aperture and a Shuriken power indicator, and a second time zone with a retrograde 12-hour display.
+There’s a unique disconnect mechanism, controlled by the crown, that allows the wearer to set the retrograde local time forward or backward.

 The Ocean Dual Time Retrograde Only Watch – Unique Piece is water-resistance to 100 meters and presented on a blue alligator leather and black rubber strap with an Ardillon buckle in 18K white gold.